University of Western Ontario Faculty of Law: Publications

 The school publishes two law journals: the faculty-edited Canadian Journal of Law and Jurisprudence, and the student-edited University of Western Ontario Journal of Legal Studies.
 The school also has a student newspaper, Amicus Curiae.

 Student life

 The law school is home to many student-run clubs, including a student newspaper called Amicus Curiae and various interest-based clubs.
-The main student governing body of Western Law is the Student Legal Society (SLS) who oversees numerous clubs including:
+Governed by the Student Legal Society (SLS), clubs are separated into either Class A Organizations or Class B Organizations.